robmuh/robmuh.github.com/_posts/2014-01-19-pro-developer-tools-list.markdown

 ### Sharing: Google+

-Google+ has taken over Skype in my opinion as the best 'fat' collaboration tool, when you need voice, video and more.
+[Google+][] has taken over Skype in my opinion as the best 'fat' collaboration tool, when you need voice, video and more.
 You can not only voice and video chat, but you can make demos and presentations--even remote desktop.

 Count on becoming the extended family and friends IT guy.
-Google+ is worth it just to fix their muggle IT proglems with and for them in the least amount of time so you can go back to creating cool stuff.
+Google+ is worth it just to fix their muggle IT problems with and for them in the least amount of time so you can go back to creating cool stuff.

 ### Video: Youtube.com